 You can filter down the search list significantly by using the keywords filter.
 Keywords such as “relocation” or “visa” are good places to start.
 Make sure to also set the location.

-This is one of the first websites you should check if you're looking to move your career to Estonia.
+If Estonia is where you want to work, then head over to this site.
 The website lists job opportunities for both tech and non-tech professionals.
+Most of these jobs are targeted towards expats, but you’ll still have to double-check relocation, as some of the ads don’t mention any type of support.
 Here's a link to all the IT jobs that are currently available.

 StartupJobs was created to help people find job postings at startups in Prague, Czech Republic.
 All of the jobs listed on the website can be found under the offers tab.
 There is no filter for relocation but using the word “relocation” in the search bar does a fantastic job at filtering search results.
 Here you can see those of the jobs that offer relocation.

 DOU is a Ukrainian job search site.
 You can find jobs around Ukraine but also in the surrounding parts of the European Union.
 The link we provided above takes you directly to the section for those looking for relocation.
-Much of the website is in Russian, so this resource is best for those who have some experience with Russian.
+Much of the website is in Ukrainian, so this resource is best for those who have some experience with Ukrainian.

 The website offers a slew of job opportunities abroad for multilingual tech and non-tech professionals.
-To narrow the list down to relevant job listings, use the search bar in conjunction with the filters available.
+To narrow the list down to relevant job listings, use the search bar with location and language filters.

-Telegram is a powerful messaging app that is very flexible in its uses.
+Telegram is a powerful messaging app that is very flexible in its uses (there is a desktop version as well).
 One of the things that it is used for is to communicate new job postings, website updates, or news.
-Several Russian-English Telegram channels exist specifically for jobs that offer relocation.
-Here are links to the three most popular: RelocateMe, Jobs abroad, and Relocats.
+Several Telegram channels exist specifically for jobs that offer relocation.
+Here are links to the two most popular: RelocateMe and Jobs abroad.

 You can preview each channel without joining them by clicking the link.
 Once the page loads, click Preview Channel.
 You will not be required to log in or download anything to view the content.